MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 function does not have a Process block, then in the End block, the $input variable enumerates the collection of all input to the function.

+### $IsCoreCLR

+Contains $TRUE if the current session is running on the .NET Core Runtime (CoreCLR).
+Otherwise contains $FALSE.

+### $IsLinux

+Contains $TRUE if the current session is running on a Linux operating system.
+Otherwise contains $FALSE.

+### $IsMacOS

+Contains $TRUE if the current session is running on a MacOS operating system.
+Otherwise contains $FALSE.

+### $IsWindows

+Contains $TRUE if the current session is running on a Windows operationg system.
+Otherwise contains $FALSE.

 ### $LASTEXITCODE

 Contains the exit code of the last Windows-based program that was run.